streamblocks/streamblocks-tycho/doc/overview.md

 example.foo(c); // returns -1, because foo(Object) is selected.
 ```

-Note that the static type of `a`, `b` and `c` is `Object`, but the method selection of MultiJ depends on the object types instead.
+Note that the compiletime type of `a`, `b` and `c` is `Object`, but the method selection of MultiJ depends on the runtime types instead.
 This library can, for example, be used to write a pretty printer for abstract syntax trees.

 ```java
 @Module